 The 300-level placement exam and “free” lower-division language credit

 Students who have had significant German language-immersion experience (such as a German-speaking mission) may start their German coursework in GERM 330 (Deutsche Kulturgeschichte) without the prerequisite 100- and 200-level German courses.
-If your immersion experience comes from anything other than an LDS German-speaking mission, contact the German section head to see if you qualify to jump directly into 330.
+If your immersion experience comes from anything other than an LDS German-speaking mission, contact the German section head to see if you qualify to jump directly into GERM 330.

-Students starting their German coursework directly in GERM 330 should not take any part of the GERM 301-303 sequence (required for a German degree) before they take the 300-level placement exam.
+Students starting their German coursework directly in GERM 330 should not take any part of the GERM 301-303 sequence (required for any German degree) before they take the 300-level placement exam.
 The exam will place you in the appropriate course in the GERM 301-303 sequence.

 Finally, you should NOT take the 300-level placement exam if: